hhuang91/KaggleChallenge/readme.md

 ## Repo Structure

 I built this entire repo with ease-of-use in mind.
 It contains all the necessary functions/modules to train the network, test network, and generate submission file for the challenge.
-For enviornment sepcifications (I try to keep it minimal), please refer to [Enviornment and Package](#enviornment-and-packages) section.
+For enviornment sepcifications (I try to keep it minimal), please refer to [Environment and Package](#environment-and-packages) section.

 Everything is organzied in folders (modules) based on their respective functions.
 The `API.py` provides easy access to functions that ultize the modules for aforementioned tasks.